Head, Department of Architecture

 Ph.D., M.Arch II.,(McGill) B.Arch., (U Andes) Architect (CPNAA, Colombia)

 219 Architecture 2 Building

 Carlos I. Rueda has a Bachelor of Architecture (5-year Professional Degree) from Universidad de los Andes (Bogota Colombia).
 In Colombia as well, he pursued studies in History and Theory of Art and Architecture at Universidad Nacional, and holds a Graduate Diploma in Aesthetics and Architecture from Universidad Javeriana.
-In Canada Carlos Rueda continued his higher education with a Master of Architecture (M.Arch II Post-Professional in housing) followed by a PhD, both from McGill University.
+In Canada Carlos Rueda continued his higher education with a Master of Architecture (M.Arch II Post-Professional degree in housing) followed by a PhD in History and Theory of Architecture, both from McGill University.

-Licensed Architect by the COPNIA (Colombia) since 1992
+Licensed Architect by the CPNAA (Colombia) since 1992

-Dr. Rueda is scholarly interested in disciplinary crossings between architecture, cognitive theory and literature, poetry in particular.
-Through these bridges or crossings explore ideas of imagination and creative activity: generative processes of the architectural work and place-making.
+Dr. Rueda is scholarly interested in creative processes, particularly disciplinary crossings between architecture, cognitive theory and literature, poetry specifically.
+Through these bridges or crossings, Rueda explores ideas of imagination in creative activity: generative processes of the architectural work and place-making.

 Current Research and Publications

-Carlos Rueda directs and is co-author of a series of books titled Syndetic Modernisms
+Carlos Rueda directs and is co-author of a series of books titled Syndesis

 , published in English and Spanish, in collaboration with Professors Robert Mellin and Ricardo L. Castro (McGill) and Eduardo Aquino (Manitoba).
 Dr. Rueda authored a book on the critical history of modernism in Bogota titled Sendas de la Modernidad 1: Building Identities in Place